hal/elemento/README.md

 # J2CL / GWT 3

 Elemento is ready to be used with J2CL and GWT 3.0.
 It has no dependencies to classes from `com.google.gwt`.
-Elemento depends only on `org.gwtproject.event:gwt-event`, `org.gwtproject.safehtml:gwt-safehtml` and Elemental2 1.0.0, but can also be used with Elemental2 1.0.0-RC1.
+Elemento depends only on Elemental2 1.1.0 (`elemental2-core`, `elemental2-dom` and `elemental2-webstorage`) and GWT project dependencies (`org.gwtproject.event:gwt-event:1.0.0-RC1` and `org.gwtproject.safehtml:gwt-safehtml:1.0.0-RC1`).
+But it can also be used with GWT 2.8 and Elemental2 1.0.0-RC1.
 In this case you have to override the Elemental2 dependencies.
 See the [GWT 2.8](samples/gwt28) sample for more infos.

 # Samples